OpenTermsArchive/contrib-versions/Envato/Privacy Policy.md

 1. Although we generally collect personal information directly from you, on occasion, we also collect certain categories of personal information about you from other sources.
 In particular:
     1.  financial and/or transaction details from payment providers located in the US, UK, and Australia in order to process a transaction;
     2.  third party service providers (like Google, Facebook) who are located in the US or UK, which may provide information about you when you link, connect, or login to your account with the third party provider and they send us information such as your registration and profile from that service, this only occurs if you are using Envato Studio.
 The information varies and is controlled by that service provider or as authorized by you via your privacy settings at that service provider. and
-    3.  other third party sources/ and or partners from Australia, US or UK,  whereby we receive additional information about you (to the extent permitted by applicable law), such as demographic data or fraud detection information, and combine it with information we have about you.
+    3.  other third party sources/and or partners from Australia, US or UK,  whereby we receive additional information about you (to the extent permitted by applicable law), such as demographic data or fraud detection information, and combine it with information we have about you.
 For example, fraud warnings from service providers like identity verification service.
 We also receive information about you and your activities on and off the Envato platform through partnerships, or about your experiences and interactions from our partner ad networks.
 We also receive information about you as a rights holder from our third party authors.
 For example, information in the form of a model release when your image is used in an item made available on our Sites.

 **How we use personal information**

 1. We will use your personal information:
     1. To fulfil a contract, or take steps linked to a contract: in particular, in facilitating and processing transactions that take place on the Sites, like where you purchase an item from our marketplace.
-    2. Where this is necessary for purposes which are in our, or third parties, legitimate interests.
+    2. Where this is necessary for purposes which are in our, or third parties’, legitimate interests.
 These interests include:
         1.  operating the Sites;
         2.  providing you with services described on the Sites;
         3.  verifying your identity when you sign in to any of our Sites;